nginxinc/nginx-gateway-fabric/site/content/how-to/monitoring/tracing.md

 EOF
 ```

-This policy attaches to the coffee HTTPRoute and enables ratio-based tracing, where 75% of requests will be sampled.
-We've also included a span attribute to add extra data to the spans.
+This policy attaches to the coffee HTTPRoute and enables ratio-based tracing, sampling 75% of requests.
+The `spanAttributes` provide extra data.

-Let's check the status of the policy:
+Check the status of the policy:

 ```shell
 kubectl describe observabilitypolicies.gateway.nginx.org coffee